Tabinda-Hassan-Abidi/Tabinda-Hassan-Abidi/README.md

 - Hi, I’m @Tabinda-Hassan-Abidi
--  I’m interested in Data science
+-  I’m interested in Humanoid Robotic and Health Data Science
 -  I’m currently learning biomedical enginering
 -  I’m looking to collaborate on the project related to data science in health
 -  How to reach me you can reach me through medium "GMAIL"